WordPress/gutenberg/docs/getting-started/fundamentals/file-structure-of-a-block.md

 ### `editor.(css|scss|sass)`

-An `editor` file with any of the extensions `.css`, `.scss`, or `.sass` contains the additional styles applied to the block in the Block Editor.
+An `editor` file with extensions `.css`, `.scss`, or `.sass` contains the additional styles applied to the block in the Block Editor.
+You will often use this file for styles specific to the block's user interface.
 This file is converted to `index.css` during the build process, usually defined using the `editorStyle` property in `block.json`.

 ### `render.php`